Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/_index.md

 Amplify Open Banking uses digital certificates for many security functions.
 The solution comes with sample certificates that can be used in non-production environments for testing purposes only.
 It is highly recommended to change all certificates and use official certificates signed by one of your approved Certificate Authorities.

-The following topics provide how-to instructions for managing certificates.
+This section provides instructions for managing certificates.

 ## Context